protohaven/printed_materials/class-handouts/content/class-laser_101-basic_operation.typ

 = Welcome

-Welcome to the Introduction to Lathe class at Protohaven!
+Welcome to the Laser Basic Operation class at Protohaven!

 #set heading(offset:1)